BulbEnergy/bulb-audit/content/patterns/general/inconsistency.md

 In general, every [landmark region](https://www.w3.org/WAI/GL/wiki/Using_ARIA_landmarks_to_identify_regions_of_a_page) _except_ the `<main>` (or `role="main"`) region is expected to have consistent content between pages.
 The `<main>` region defines the unique content of the page.

 ### Forms

+There is a lot of inconsistency between the sites regarding the way form elements, labels, and errors are marked up and presented visually.

+## Fixing the issue

+### Navigation

+It is recommended that the same (complete) **Marketing site** navigation is used for each of the three sites, with the exception that "Sign out" is not pertinent except to logged in users of the **Account dashboard**.
+The visual design (colors, layout, and font size) should also be consistent.

+### Forms

+See {{% pattern "Missing and placeholder labels" %}} and {{% pattern "Form errors" %}} for recommendations on form design and error reporting.
+Use the same behavior and visual design for labels, placeholders, individual error messages, and generic error notification live regions.